dirkleas/miditoyz/README.md

     ```
     pip install -r requirements.txt
     ```
-1. Generate a new collection from your existing song collection that removes duplicates and broken songs along with a song catalog. depending on the size of your song catalog, this might take a while.
+1. Generate a new collection from your existing song collection that removes duplicates and broken songs along with a song catalog.
+Depending on the size of your song catalog, this might take a while.
 You should consider making a backup copy of your original music collection just to be safe.
 Before tackling your whole collection, you can do a test run using the included "test" music collection included in this project.
 On my 2021 full spec Apple Macbook Pro this takes about 3 minutes per 1000 songs -- your mileage may vary ... dramatically ;-).
 Just follow the help instructions and appropriate examples for MacOS, Linux, or Windows:
     ```
     miditoyz init --help